 - Exposed Wires.
 Exposed wires could create electrical problems.
 The wires could be fire hazards or someone could electrocute themselves.

-- Lack of Security or Broken Security Equipment.
-If someone is robbed or attacked on the premises and there isn’t sufficient security equipment to help the victim, the possessor may be held liable for the victim’s injuries and damages.
+- Negligent Security or Broken Security Equipment.
+If someone is robbed or attacked on the premises and there isn’t sufficient security equipment to help the victim or sufficient security measures in place such as posted guards or adequate lighting, the possessor may be held liable for the victim’s injuries and damages.

 Whether the situations above sound familiar or not, you should still reach out to a Cincinnati premises liability attorney.
 We give each client’s case the individual attention it deserves.
 Your case will have unique details and circumstances and we’ll find out exactly what happened and why.